When choosing a restaurant for a special occasion, I go online.

 Finding a therapist online is somewhat different.

-If you’re looking for a therapist and don’t have a recommendation from someone you trust, you may look online, as well, since we’ve learned to do that for everything.
+If you’re looking for a therapist, say for anxiety therapy, and don’t have a recommendation from someone you trust, you may look online, as well, since we’ve learned to do that for everything.

 What are your criteria?
 Some patients look for publication credits, office location, and price.
 Others consider treatment philosophy and expertise in a particular area.